ethereum/remix-project/docs/tutorial_debug.rst

 Using the debugger
 ------------------

-The debugger allows to see detailed informations about the transaction execution.
+The debugger allows one to see detailed informations about the transaction's execution.
 It uses the editor (left panel) to display the location in the source code where the current execution is.

-First the transaction panel display basic and simple information about the current transaction.
+The transaction panel displays basic information about the current transaction.

 .. image:: remix_debugtransactioninfo.png